JWStarkie/Excel-to-Word-VBA/README.md

 ## Word VBA Script.txt

-This should *NOT* be modified as this needs to be attached to the template report document in order to work
+This should is *no longer needed* as all scripts have now been added to the Excel Script - storing here for version control